Why Distributors Matters Now More Than Ever

 Distributors all too often simply don’t get the credit they so richly deserve for providing the means that enable IT products and services to transform the way businesses, large and small, operate.
 In many ways, that’s just as it should be.
-Distributors in no small way are the personification of the invisible economic hand described by Adam Smith that drives socio-economic change.
+Distributors in no small way personify the invisible economic hand described by Adam Smith driving socio-economic change.

 Of course, no one knows this better than channel chiefs.
 They have been relying on distribution for years to not only ship products to channel partners and end customers alike, but also provide the financing, without which many transactions would never occur.

 But like IT itself, the role distribution plays in the channel continues to evolve.
-New modes of delivery are changing the way IT is consumed.
+New modes of delivery are changing IT consumption.
 Advanced analytics are providing IT vendors with more actionable insights.
-Machine learning algorithms are in the process of transforming how IT services are delivered.
+Machine learning algorithms are in the process of transforming the delivery of IT services.
 Channel chiefs, now more than ever, need to understand how these changes impact the role distribution plays in their overall channel strategy.

 In the near term, distributors will soon be applying advanced analytics based on machine and deep learning algorithms to both identify new potential prospects as well as customers exhibiting behaviors indicative of not being inclined to renew a service.
 In both circumstances, channel partners will be provided with actionable insights that will materially impact outcomes.

 Finally, channel chiefs trying to drive adoption of emerging technologies, spanning everything from the Internet of Things (IoT) at the edge to the cloud and back, will find distributors indispensable.
-There’s a chronic shortage of IT talent that is having an adverse impact on the rate innovative technologies can be adopted.
+There’s a chronic shortage of IT talent that is having an adverse impact on the adoption rate of innovative technologies.
 Distributors are playing a key role in plugging that gap by making available the skills needed to successfully deploy new technologies in a way that reduces the requirement to hire and retain full-time employees.

 I’d like to personally invite you to join myself and Tim Curran, executive director of the Global Technology Distribution Council (GTDC) on March 7th for a Channel Mechanics webinar “Distribution: The secret weapon in growing your channel”.
 Moderated by Mike Vizard, co-host and chief content officer for Channel Happy Hour and contributor to IT publications; IT Business Edge, SmarterMSP, DevOps.com, Container Journal and RT Insights.com.
 I’m certain regardless of channel experience, we’ll all learn something new concerning how distributors are reinventing the channel for the better on behalf of us all.